Suicide: Islam

-Islamic religious views are against suicide.
-The Quran forbids it by stating "do not kill or destroy yourself".
-The hadiths also state individual suicide to be unlawful and a sin.
-Stigma is often associated with suicide in Islamic countries.
+Islamic religious views condemn suicide and consider it haram.
+Hadith manuscripts state that suicide is unlawful and a sin, and the Quran explicitly forbids it.
+In Islamic countries, suicide is often stigmatized; it is believed that those that successfully die by suicide are forbidden from entering Jannah.

-Hinduism and Jainism
+Hinduism

 In Hinduism, suicide is generally disdained and is considered equally sinful as murdering another in contemporary Hindu society.
 Hindu Scriptures state that one who dies by suicide will become part of the spirit world, wandering earth until the time one would have otherwise died, had one not taken one's own life.
 However, Hinduism accepts a man's right to end one's life through the non-violent practice of fasting to death, termed Prayopavesa; but Prayopavesa is strictly restricted to people who have no desire or ambition left, and no responsibilities remaining in this life.

+Jainism

 Jainism has a similar practice named Santhara.
 Sati, or self-immolation by widows, is a rare and illegal practice in Hindu society.